 “I’m gonna make him an offer he can’t refuse” is a chilling line from The Godfather.
 The exterior meaning of this line is that Don Corleone will simply negotiate with Woltz but the interior meaning is much more sinister: if Woltz doesn’t agree, he will be murdered.

 The way Don Corleone downplays this action with such casualness is what gives it its power.

 Add understatement for emphasis

-Understatement can be used to add a sense of urgency.
-In this iconic example from Jaws, Brody's line suggests his internal panic with him actually panicking.
-He could have run around the boat yelling, "We're in trouble!
+This type of verbal irony can also be used to add a sense of urgency.
+In this iconic example from Jaws, Brody's line ("You're gonna need a bigger boat") defines understatement.
+It suggests his internal panic without him actually panicking.
+He could run around the boat yelling, "We're in trouble!
 We need help!
 Oh, my God!" but that's not in his character.

 We've seen him calmly dealing with his fear of sharks and the ocean for most of the movie, which makes this understated moment layered with meaning, in line with his character, and perfectly delivered.

 We've covered the basics of understatement but there is so much more to learn.
 Perhaps your next stop should be overstatement to round out this pair of similar subtypes.
 If there is a particular form of irony you want to explore further, just follow the navigation below.
 Each one of these subtypes of irony belongs in every writer's toolkit.